Lawani-EJ/class-notes/README.md

 # CSS
 The ```<head>``` is where you include styles for your HTML.
 There are three ways to include CSS: ```<link>```, ```<style>```, and the ```style``` attribute.
+1.The `<link>` tag is the most preferable method of icluding sylesheets.
+The syntax is `<link rel="stylesheet" href="styles.css">`, where styles.css is the URL of your stylesheet.